comp423-24s/ex02-starter/docs/ex02-writeup.md

 2. Creating or editing a timer in the `TimerEditorComponent` will call the appropriate APIs from the backend.
 3. Clicking the "Delete" timer button in the `TimerWidget` will call the correct API from the backend to delete the timer.
 4. After deleting a timer, the data of the service is also refreshed.

-# Workflow Expectations

-Pair Program, ideally in person, on each of the stories.
-Do so in work-in-progress branches that get pushed to your team’s repository and merged back into the main branch.
-Each member of the pair should be the commit author for at least one of the subtasks (unless there is only 1 subtask!).
-You should create a branch per story and a commit per subtask completion.
-Once all subtasks are complete, merge the story’s commits back into stage.

-Once finished with a story, the “driving” partner should create a pull request for the completion of the story, and the “navigating” partner should review it and merge it into main via GitHub’s interface.
-Each partner should create at least two pull requests, and each partner must merge two pull requests from the other partner.
-For reference on pull requests see Creating a pull request and merging a pull request.

 # Getting Started